hasancatalgol/hasancatalgol/README.md

 ## 🚧 What I’m Working On

-- Building a real-time analytics pipeline with Kafka, Spark Structured Streaming & Iceberg
-- Experimenting with MLflow model registry & GitOps deployment
+- Building and optimizing LangChain pipelines for structured and unstructured data tasks
+- Using LangGraph to orchestrate multi-step agent workflows with custom toolchains
-- Exploring Kubernetes Operators for DataOps
+- Exploring agentic protocol design patterns for more robust and interoperable multi-agent systems
-- Check below to see my projects and tech stack

 ---
 ## Data Engineering Repositories